 Another disadvantage of using an SEO agency is that there may be conflicting priorities between your business goals and the strategies and goals the SEO agency can offer.
 It’s important to ensure at the beginning of the project that the goals are clear and everything is aligned.

 Lastly, a lack of transparency is another concern for many companies when choosing to work with an agency.
 Some agencies may not provide full transparency about their costs, methods, and results.

 Every website needs its own strategy, as well as specialists dedicated to improving your business, and a project manager to ensure that everything goes according to the agreed plan.

-It’s important to realize that SEO is not a “dark art” shrouded in mystery.
-Search engines regularly provide guidance on what they are looking for when ranking a website, and there is a wealth of information on what best practices look like.
-But neither can an SEO specialist guarantee results for you because, ultimately, how your website ranks are up to the search engines themselves.
+It’s important to realise that SEO is not a “dark art” shrouded in mystery.
+Search Engines regularly provide guidance on what they are looking for when ranking a website, and there is a wealth of information on what best practices look like.
+But neither can an SEO specialist guarantee results for you because, ultimately, how your website ranks is up to the search engines themselves.

 That said, if you find an SEO consultancy that can offer tailored recommendations based on their knowledge of your company, and their years of expertise in SEO and the wider marketing field, you should see positive long-term results, in which case, SEO services are most certainly worth it.